 IFRS 9's impairment requirements use more forward-looking information to recognise expected credit losses - the 'expected credit loss (ECL) model'.
-For the Company, instruments within the scope of the new requirements include mainly other receivables.
+For the Cell, there is no instruments applicable within the scope of the new requirements.

-Recognition of credit losses is no longer dependent on the Company's first identifying a credit loss event.
-Instead the Company considers a broader range of information when assessing credit risk and measuring expected credit losses, including past events, current conditions, reasonable and supportable forecasts that affect the expected collectability of the future cash flows of the instrument.
+Recognition of credit losses is no longer dependent on the Cell's first identifying a credit loss event.
+Instead the Cell considers a broader range of information when assessing credit risk and measuring expected credit losses, including past events, current conditions, reasonable and supportable forecasts that affect the expected collectability of the future cash flows of the instrument.